vvergnolle/vas/README.md

 ### Source code

 The source code follows some rules that are provided by the *codequality/checkstyle.xml* file.
-This file is used by the checkstyle maven plugin and the rules are checked when you execute :
+This file is used by the checkstyle maven plugin and the rules are checked when you execute

-* mvn test
+> mvn test
-* mvn checkstyle:check

 (The plugin is bound to the *test* goal - you can override this behavior by updating the pom.xml file)

-If you want to generate a checkstyle report based on the source code, you can execute

-> mvn checkstyle:checkstyle

 #####More informations about checktyle